BlackWolfed/RedTeamRecon/README.md

 - What is CMS [Website]
 4. Finally in this step is learning tech you don't have, for example how to perform SQL injection without learning what is SQL query is, you should learn every service introduced by the website

 # 🔭 Recon & Info Gathering
-## 1. Perform Subdomain enumeration to your target , in my case gitlab.com is my target
+## 1. Perform Subdomain enumeration to your target, in my case gitlab.com is my target

 ### Sublist3r
- This is a great tool to enumerate subdomains of websites using OSINT using many search engines such as Google, Yahoo, Bing, Baidu and Ask.
+ This is a great tool to enumerate subdomains of websites using OSINT using many search engines such as Google, Yahoo, Bing, Baidu, and Ask.
  ```
 $ python3 sublist3r.py -d gitlab.com -o /root/Desktop/subdomain
 ```